 Szilard wrote another letter to FDR explaining that the bomb should not be used against Japanese cities, but FDR died a few days before receiving the message.
 Szilard then tried to contact President Truman but his message never reached Truman (or was ignored).

-After the bombs were dropped on Japan, Szilard left nuclear physics and started working on molecular biology.
-He also had little option in the matter as he was opposed to the use of nuclear weapons and US government would no longer trust him with the highest level of clearance that was required to work on nuclear physics ( through no fault of his ).
-In the field of molecular biology, he worked with Theodore Puck and Philip Marcus, giving them essential advice in the cloning of the first human cell.
+After the bombs were dropped on Japan, Szilard was forced to leave nuclear physics as he was vocally against the use of nuclear weapons against Japan, which made it impossible to get the clearance required to work on nuclear physics ( imagine that, after being the Chief Scientist of the Manhattan Project ).
+Szilard then started working in molecular biology (the man is amazing - he was at the cutting edge in research in physics and biology), where he worked with Theodore Puck and Philip Marcus, giving them essential advice in the cloning of the first human cell.

 Leo Szilard died of a heart attack in his sleep on 30th May, 1964.
 The next day, the New York Times published the news of his death on their front page.

 In addition to his actions and inventions stated above, Szilard also came up with the core ideas for the electron microscope, linear accelerator and the cyclotron.
 Szilard himself did not build all of these devices, or publish these ideas in scientific journals, and so, credit for them often went to others.
+However, his colleagues freely admitted the importance of his role in forming the core ideas.
 Many other scientists, who built on his ideas, went on to receive the Nobel Prize.

 And interesting piece of trivia related to Szilard in the literary medium - In the Hugo award nominated Old Man's War novels by John Scalzi, the special forces soldiers are all given names of famous scientists (Einstein, Pasteur, Dirac, Fermi, Sagan, etc).
 The name of their General is Szilard.
-Interestingly, Wigner used to often refer to Szilard by the nickname "The General".
+Interestingly, Wigner used to often refer to Szilard by the nickname "The General" becasue of his demeanor (which probably explains why Szilard and General Groves never got along).

 A quote from David's blog on Szilard - Leo Szilard - Father of the Bomb?...